aidelojep/aidelojep/README.md

 - 👯 I’m looking to contribute more to open-source projects.

-- 💬 Ask me about **TECHNICAL DOCUMENTATION** : Improving your API integration and Developer's experience.
+- 💬 Ask me about **TECHNICAL DOCUMENTATION** : Improving your API Integration and Developer's Experience.

 - 📫 How to reach me: